mikrostew/automaticowl.net/src/test-page.md

 >
 > When something is important enough, you do it even if the odds are not in your favor.

-Indicating that something is OK:

-@@BLOCK-APPROVE
-> Not sure that I would use this much...

-Or giving some info:

-@@BLOCK-INFO
-> **You should note this.**<br>
-> Long lines should look right if they go all the way over to the right side of this box and run up against the edge.

-Or providing a warning:

-@@BLOCK-WARN
-> Don't tell me you weren't warned...
->
-> This should handle multiple paragraphs too

-Or showing an error:

-@@BLOCK-ERROR
-> **Error!
-Error!
-Abandon ship!**
->
-> Kidding, it's fine

-Or indicating where I took notes from:

-@@BLOCK-NOTE
-> Notes taken from [some video](https://www.youtube.com) on YouTube

 ### Header 3 ([link](/))